• Home

 Guilt

 People with cancer often say their main concern is for the people they love.
-They feel guilty about how their illness will impact the lives of their loved ones.
+They feel guilty about how their illness impacts the lives of their loved ones.

 Loss of Control